monolyth-php/reroute/README.md

 could use anything, really, as long as it's not already in use in your application.

-Next, try to resolve the currently request URI.
+Next, try to resolve the currently requested URI.
 On failure, use the 404 state
 instead:

     <?php